ministryofjustice/hmpps-electronic-monitoring-datastore-ui/README.md

 ## Test Utils

-Test utilities for `hmppsAuthClient` and `datastoreSearchClient` are found in `./server/data/testUtils/mock.ts`.
+Test utilities for `hmppsAuthClient` and `datastoreClient` are found in `./server/data/testUtils/mock.ts`.
 As paths differ between running the application normally (in `dist`) and where `ts-jest` runs it, `ApplicationInfo` has to be mocked first.
 Otherwise, `Import from '..' (server/data/index.ts)` fails